Marion Audubon

 We will be working with two trip reports.

 #1.
-The one you create for your team's totals.
+The one you create for your team.

 #2.
 The one created by the compiler which will include every team.
-You only need to join this one and make sure to remove any checklists you submit outside of your sector on the count day.
+You only need to join this one.

 Make sure that you have read and fully understand the eBirding protocol listed in the section for "All Volunteers" including how to report checklist mileage.